Cray-HPE/cray-site-init/README.md

 ## Contributing

-Please create a pull request and we will review it.
+Please create a pull request, and we will review it.

 [1]: https://golang.org/cmd/go/#hdr-Module_configuration_for_non_public_modules